TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/milestone3-codegen/index.md

+---
+layout: page
+title: "Milestone 3: Code Generation"
-# Milestone 3: Code Generation
+excerpt: "Milestone 3: Code Generation"
+tags: ["assignment"]
+share: false
+---

 In this milestone, you extend the MiniJava editor from the previous milestone to a MiniJava compiler, which is able to generate Java class files from MiniJava programs.